Huawei says time is ripe to thrive in new digital future

 “Our goal is to help organizations go digital in four stages: digitizing operations, building digital platforms, enabling platform-based intelligence, and putting intelligence to use.
 The time is ripe to thrive together in this new and exciting digital future,” she said.

 In his keynote address, Dr. Zhou Hong, President of the Institute of Strategic Research talked about artificial intelligence (AI), saying there is need to consider how to make sure the development of AI is what people want and ensure AI execution is accurate and efficient.
-He added that there is need to create rules and laws to enhance AI ethics and governance.
+He also pointed out the need to create rules and laws to enhance AI ethics and governance.

 “If we don’t have an agreed-upon definition, it’s almost impossible to ensure that the goals of AI and human beings will be aligned.
-It also makes it difficult to make reasonable classifications and computations” Dr Zhou explained.
+It also makes it difficult to make reasonable classifications and computations,” Dr Zhou explained.

 A session themed “Stride to Net5.5G, Boost New Growth” was held during the summit to share technology trends and future use cases with industry partners and customers.